tomica00/ATEM-mini-fan-mod/README.md

 5. Unplug the fan cable.

-6. Cut the blue and the yellow wire or if you don't want to cut it, remove the pins from the connector by lifting the tiny plastic tongues.
+6. Cut the blue and the yellow wire or if you don't want to cut them, remove the pins from the connector by lifting the tiny plastic tongues on the connector and pulling each wire out.
+(Search how to remove inserts from XH connector.)

 7. Isolate each wire with heatshrink or tape.

-8. Plug in the cable back, make sure it's rotated correctly.
+8. Plug the cable back in, make sure it's rotated correctly.

 9. Put everything back together.